Lorenzo

 • Lorenzo Fragola – An Italian singer-songwriter, Fragola won the eighth season of the Italian version of “The X Factor.”

-Other notable Lorenzos include Lorenzo Snow, a leader in the Latter-day Saint movement, Lorenzo Insigne, an Italian soccer player, and Lorenzo Henrie, an American actor known for his role in the TV show “Fear the Walking Dead.”
+Other notable Lorenzos include Lorenzo Snow, a leader in the Latter-day Saint movement, Lorenzo Insigne, an Italian soccer player, & Lorenzo Henrie, an American actor known for his role in the TV show “Fear the Walking Dead.”

 Lorenzo in Pop Culture